Critical Role Productions: Industry expansion (2022–present)

 In June 2022, Critical Role launched a new record label, Scanlan Shorthalt Music, to release original music inspired by Critical Role and the Exandria setting.
 Along with the label announcement, they released their first album, Welcome to Tal'Dorei.
 The new project was led by Ray and Senior Producer Maxwell James.
-In April 2022, Critical Role signed a multi-year deal granting Sirius XM "worldwide ad sales" for their podcast.
+In April 2022, Critical Role signed a multi-year deal granting SiriusXM "worldwide ad sales" for their podcast.
 The agreement also "calls for SiriusXM's Stitcher podcast subsidiary to distribute the show across all podcast platforms".

 In January 2023, it was announced that Critical Role Productions had signed a first-look deal with Amazon Studios to create film and television series.
 The announcement also revealed an upcoming animated series based on the Mighty Nein campaign.
 Variety reported that the company would continue to produce under its production banner, Metapigeon.
 In March 2023, Metapigeon announced that it had purchased the space-western science fiction podcast Midst; this was the first time that Critical Role had acquired external intellectual property.
 The podcast was released with remastered audio and an ad-free subscription option.
 In July 2023, Critical Role Productions removed almost all content featuring former host Foster from its channels.
 Regarding the potential impact of the 2023 SAG-AFTRA strike on its content, Critical Role stated that it fully supported the strike and stood in solidarity with actors.

 In December 2023, it was revealed that Critical Role was assisting in the development of the video game Tales of Kenzera: Zau by Surgent Studios.
 In February 2024, Critical Role announced that the open beta playtest of Daggerheart, the roleplaying game system by Darrington Press, was scheduled to begin on March 12, 2024, Critical Role's ninth anniversary.
 This playtest was available at select game stores, as a PDF, or on Demiplane via the Daggerheart Nexus.
 The Critical Role cast also ran a live playtest on their Twitch and YouTube channels on March 12, with a sequel playtest in May.
 Cheryl Teh of Business Insider said that "the crew appears to be embracing, once again, the funhouse chaos of its early-day Twitch streams".
 Hayley McCullough, for the American Journalism, speculated that Daggerheart may allow Critical Role "to fully sever its connections to Dungeons & Dragons and allow Mercer and the other players to use Daggerheart as their go-to system going forward".
 She commented that the "potential rippling consequences of such a move" is worth keeping an eye on.